awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 For detailed steps, see [Getting Started with Amazon Elastic File System](getting-started.md)\.

-## How Amazon EFS Works with AWS Direct Connect<a name="how-it-works-direct-connect"></a>
+## How Amazon EFS Works with AWS Direct Connect and AWS Managed VPN<a name="how-it-works-direct-connect"></a>

 By using an Amazon EFS file system mounted on an on\-premises server, you can migrate on\-premises data into the AWS Cloud hosted in an Amazon EFS file system\.
 You can also take advantage of bursting, meaning that you can move data from your on\-premises servers into Amazon EFS, analyze it on a fleet of Amazon EC2 instances in your Amazon VPC, and then store the results permanently in your file system or move the results back to your on\-premises server\.

-Keep the following considerations in mind when using Amazon EFS with AWS Direct Connect:
+Keep the following considerations in mind when using Amazon EFS with an on\-premises server:
 + Your on\-premises server must have a Linux based operating system\.
 We recommend Linux kernel version 4\.0 or later\.
 + For the sake of simplicity, we recommend mounting an Amazon EFS file system on an on\-premises server using a mount target IP address instead of a DNS name\.
-+ AWS VPN is not supported for accessing an Amazon EFS file system from an on\-premises server\.

 There is no additional cost for on\-premises access to your Amazon EFS file systems\.
 Note that you'll be charged for the AWS Direct Connect connection to your Amazon VPC\.
 For more information, see [AWS Direct Connect Pricing](https://aws.amazon.com/directconnect/pricing/)\.